selahben/BizCardsNodeJsServer/README.md

 ## Install

 1. Download the project.
-1. In the main folder do
+1. In the main folder, open a new terminal window and do

 ```
 npm i